nick-singh/Table-Storage-from-Java-azure-/README.md

 Now your project is ready...

 Note: 	Make sure that your execution environment is set to JDK and no JRE
+		Add your storage key
+		Add your storage account key